MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/faqs.md

 ### Can I work on third-party communication widgets built using Dynamics 365 Channel Integration Framework in the Omnichannel for Customer Service app module?

-Omnichannel for Customer Service supports Chat for Dynamics 365 and SMS (in preview) channels.
+Omnichannel for Customer Service supports Chat for Dynamics 365 and SMS channels.
 You should continue to use the third-party communication widgets in the single-session Unified Interface apps like Customer Service Hub.
 Support for integrating third-party channels will come with [Dynamics 365 Channel Integration Framework v2](https://docs.microsoft.com/dynamics365-release-plan/2019wave2/dynamics365-customer-service/channel-integration-framework-v2).

 ### Can I open Omnichannel for Customer Service in multiple browser tabs and windows?